fibremail/MTA-STS-Policy-/README.md

-Fibremail MTA-STS
+Fibremail sub domain MTA-STS

 Overview

-This repository hosts the MTA-STS policy for the Fibremail domain.
+This repository hosts the MTA-STS policy for the Fibremail sub domain.

 The policy is served from: